 Conclusions

-In frame of coastal zone monitoring of Eastern Gulf of Finland, carried out by VSEGEI, the quantitative assessment of sandy beach storm deformation, using repeated survey by terrestrial laser scanning was undertaken in 2015.
+In the framework of the coastal zone monitoring of the Eastern Gulf of Finland, carried out by VSEGEI, the quantitative assessment of sandy beach storm deformation, using repeated surveys by terrestrial laser scanning was undertaken in 2015.
 Laser scanning was organized in summer time (August 2015) and right after severe autumn storm surges (December 2015).
 Within all studied areas, December storms caused an intense erosion of backshore coastal forms (foot and slopes of coastal escarpments and dunes).
 The distance of erosion escarpment retreat varies from 0.8 to 4 m.
 Part of eroded from backshore material is redeposited in the central and nearshore parts of the beach, forming smooth horizontal berm or beach ridge.
 Because of these processes, by the end of storm the volume of total sediment loss within two study areas reached 57–59 % of removed material.
 Within the third study area (Komarovo beach), volume of sediment loss is significantly smaller (2% of mobilized material).

 Recalculation has shown, that within Repino beach sediment loss volume was 0.9 m³ from one meter of beach length, in Serovo beach – 1.4 m³, in Komarovo beach – 0.04 m³.
 It is noteworthy, that comparison of terrestrial laser scanning results for the same area for longer period (2012-2015), revealed sediment loss volume of 0.47 m³ from every meter of beach length.